Master-quality® Tibetan Singing Bowl:

 About the Sound Sample

-First you’ll hear the bowl struck on its upper outside edge with the palm of hand (they are usually played with a large gong mallet but the palm produces a deeper and richer fundamental tone)..
-Next you’ll hear the rim tone played around the upper outside rim with the wooden end of the 45mm “Fat Boy” mallet.
-Lastly you’ll hear the fundamental tone played around the outside wall with the leather end of the same 45mm Himalayan hardwood leather-padded “Fat Boy” mallet.
+First you will hear the bowl struck on its upper outside edge with the included Himalayan hardwood Tibetan-wool padded mallet.
+Next you’ll hear the rim tone of the bowl being played around the outside rim with the wooden end of the 30mm leather-padded mallet.
+Lastly you’ll hear the fundamental tone of the bowl being played around the upper outside wall with the same 30mm leather-padded mallet.

-- 2-piece Professional Mallet Set (a large Tibetan-wool padded gong mallet, and a 45mm “Fat Boy” Himalayan hardwood leather-padded).
+- 2-piece Professional Mallet Set (a 30mm Himalayan hardwood wool-padded and leather-padded mallet).